Debraheem/Massive_star_binaries/Lab3.md

 ```shell-session
 $ cp -r ./Minilab1/accretor_final.mod ./Minilab3/Evolve_accretor_star
 ```

-If, for some reason, you were not able to finish, then do not worry; we have already provided a pre-evolved copy of the accretor model in the Minilab3 directory with the name `accretor_final_1.mod`.
-If you want to use this model, rename the file to `accretor_final.mod` to match the name included within `inlist_accretor`.

 If, for some reason, your Minilab1 run was not able to finish, then do not worry; we have already provided a pre-evolved copy of the accretor model in the `evolve_accretor_star` directory with the name `accretor_final_1.mod` (note that this model may not be of the same mass as you would have got from Minilab1, but that is OK).
 If you want to use this model, rename the file to `accretor_final.mod` to match the name included within `inlist_accretor`.